-The author has made every attempt to assure that the information in this guide is accurate as of the date of publication.
+The authors have made every attempt to assure that the information in this guide is accurate as of the date of publication.
 Many areas of the law can be interpreted more than one way.
-This guide has tried to interpret the law in a way that is consistent with protecting health care consumer rights.
+The authors have tried to interpret the law in a way that is consistent with protecting health care consumer rights.
 Others might interpret the law in another way.